Bible translations into Nepali: List of Translations

 In 1821, the Serampore Mission published the first New Testament in “The Nepala Language” as “Vol. V” of a full Bible that was never completed.
 Digital scans of this New Testament are available online.

 In 1902, the Calcutta Auxiliary Bible Society published a New Testament composed of eleven parts which had been previously published independently.
 Ganga Prasad Pradhan was the main Nepali translator.

 In 1914, the Calcutta Auxiliary Bible Society published an Old Testament.
 Ganga Prasad Pradhan was the main Nepali translator.
 In 2014, this Old Testament was reprinted based on photographs of the original as a "Special Centennial Edition of the Nepali Bible Translation" by the Nepal Bible Society.

 In 1946, the Bible Society of India and Ceylon, Calcutta Auxiliary, with the British and Foreign Bible Society published a New Testament.
 Digital scans of this New Testament are available online.

 In 1977, the Bible Society of India, Bangalore published a complete Nepali Bible called the Revised Version (RV) in one volume.

 In 1980, the Bible Society in Nepal published a Common Language New Testament, marking the first time Nepali Scriptures were published inside of Nepal.

 In 1997, the Nepal Bible Society published a complete Bible called the Nepali New Revised Version (NNRV), which has become the Bible most popular in Nepali churches.
 This version is available online.

-In 1998, the International Bible Society (now Biblica, Inc.) published a New Testament called the Nepali Contemporary Version.
+In 1998, the International Bible Society (now Biblica, Inc.) published a New Testament called the Nepali Contemporary Version (NCV).
 This version is available online.

 In 1999, the Bellarmine Institute of Language in Darjeeling published The Complete Catholic Bible in Nepali, the first Nepali Bible to include the 73-book canon recognized by the Catholic Church.

 In 2004, the World Bible Translation Center Bangalore published a complete Nepali Bible called the Easy to Read Version (ERV).
 This version is available online.

 In 2008, the Nepal Bible Society published a complete Bible called the Simple Nepali Holy Bible.
 This version is available online.

 In 2010, the New Testament of New World Translation of the Holy Scriptures was released by Jehovah's Witnesses in Nepali.
 It was published online (also offline in PDF format) with mobile versions released through JW Library application in App stores.

 In 2011, the Trinitarian Bible Society published a complete Bible.
 Only the Gospel of John from this translation is available online.

 In 2018, complete New World Translation of the Holy Scriptures was released by Jehovah's Witnesses in Nepali.
 It is available on jw.org, Watchtower Online Library and through JW Library application in App stores.

 In 2019, Door43 World Missions Community published a complete Bible called the Unlocked Literal Bible.
 This translation is available online.

+In 2024, Biblica, Inc. published a complete Bible called the Nepali Contemporary Version (NCV), adding an Old Testament to the New Testament version of the same name first published in 1998.
+This version is available online.